 The vehicles production started 36 years later, in 1946.
 Some of the older models include the Type 400 saloon, 401, 402 and 403.
 The 402 was a coupe, while the 401 and 403 had 5 seats.
 The company had a collaboration with Chrysler, thus some of its models had a V8 Chrysler engine.

 The Bristol cars were present on the racing track as well, competing for 3 consecutive years at the Le Mans in the 50s.

 If Bristol disappeared for a while, in 1999 they released the Fighter Project.

-Bristol introduced the high-performance Fighter T in 2006, with first deliveries of this model starting September 2007.
-It was introduced as an extra version of the already existent Fighter and Fighter S (high-performance models by definition) and was fitted with an incredible 8.0L twin-turbocharged V10 unit delivering a massive 1012 hp and 1036 lb-ft of torque.
-The new car also featured a redesigned chassis structure (stiffer suspension and sportier dampers), revamped intake grill, new side exhaust pipes and rear wake diffuser.
-Most of car's interior components were built out of lightweight materials (steering wheel, seats, center console and switch gear) aiming to improve car's on-road performances.
+Bristol introduced the high-performance Fighter T in 2006, with the first deliveries of this model starting September 2007.
+It was introduced as an extra version of the already existent Fighter and Fighter S (high-performance models by definition) and was fitted with an incredible 8-liter twin-turbocharged V10 unit delivering a massive 1012 hp and 1036 lb-ft of torque.
+The new car also featured a redesigned chassis structure (stiffer suspension and sportier dampers), revamped intake grille, new side exhaust pipes and rear wake diffuser.
+Most of the car's interior components were built out of lightweight materials (steering wheel, seats, center console and switch gear) aiming to improve on-road performances.
 Timing sheets showed an impressive 3.5-second score on the 0-60 mph sprint and an alleged top speed of more than 270 mph (electronically limited to 225 mph).